oakes/play-cljs/README.md

 ### [Try the interactive docs!](https://oakes.github.io/play-cljs/)

-If you want to make music for your game, [edna](https://github.com/oakes/edna) is a good companion library and the Boot template below is preconfigured with it.
+If you want to make music for your game, [edna](https://github.com/oakes/edna) is a good companion library and the Clojure CLI template below is preconfigured with it.

 ## Getting Started